adebayo10k/yoruba-language-quiz-prototype/README.md

 # yoruba-language-quiz-prototype
-Prototypes some ideas for a Yoruba language quiz game to help the Yoruba language learner.
+Proof-of-concepts some ideas for a Yoruba language quiz game to help the Yoruba language learner.